joeyliu33/be-maps-search/readme.md

 It takes a partial address input and return full address suggestions along with the address broken into its individual components using the TomTom API.

+## Getting Started

+API key and baseUrl will be required in `.env` file.
+For security concern, `.env` should not be published to the public.
+You will need to get the API key and baseUrl from code owner.

 ## Install:

 `yarn install`